nanowireUK/azure-iiot-edge-hol/modules/setup-dev-environment-local.md

 ## Requirements for deploying the Industrial IoT solution ##

 1. Azure subscription
+   * Access to a subscription within your azure tenant.
    * Can sign in on the Azure Portal with Microsoft or Organisational Account
    * Can create Azure Active Directory (AAD) Apps in the respective tenant, with Microsoft Graph
 1. Local machine